opendistro/for-elasticsearch-docs/docs/sql/limitation.md

   "status": 200
 }
 ```

-The query with `Aggregation` and `Join` doesn't support pagination feature now.
+The query with `aggregation` and `join` does not support pagination for now.